 What is the best way to store my packages of yerba mate?

 Store it in a dark, dry place.
 Avoid letting the herb contact air, water, or light.
 Keeping the unopened packages in a cupboard should be fine.

 How long will yerba mate stay fresh if it is stored unopened?

 Flavor seems to peak around 2 years, and stays fresh for at least 3 years.
 After 3 years, it will begin to grow stale, but it is still safe to drink.

-Technically, no. Green and black teas are both derived from the tea plant, Camelia sinensis.
-In contrast, Yerba mate comes from the leaves of the South American holly tree (Ilex paraguariensis).
-Because yerba mate shares many of the constituents that are found in green tea (antioxidants), it is sometimes called South America's version of green tea.
-A more accurate description for yerba mate would be a "caffeinated herbal tea" or a "tisane," the French word used to describe herbal infusions that are prepared and enjoyed like tea.
+Since yerba mate shares many of the constituents that are found in green tea (antioxidants), it is sometimes called South America's version of green tea.
+A more accurate description for yerba mate would be a caffeinated herbal tea or a tisane (the French word used to describe herbal infusions that are prepared and enjoyed like tea).

 Although the research identifies that our product contains many of the essential nutrients to sustain life, we suggest you only use our products to ensure a well-balanced meal along with a regular healthy diet.
-Use Yerba Mate by following the ancient principles of tea consumption a tool for regulating your calorie intake, controling your hunger, and increasing your bodies potential to maintain a well-balanced diet.
+Use Yerba Mate by following the ancient principles of tea consumption a tool for regulating your calorie intake, controlling your hunger, and increasing your body's potential to maintain a well-balanced diet.

 Researchers at the University of Surrey in Guildford, England found a reduction in appetite and thirst when using Yerba Mate.

 Dulloo, A., et al. noted in the American Journal of Clinical Nutrition that a drink like Yerba Mate can increase the “24-h energy expenditure and fat oxidation in humans.”
 (1999).
 Thus, more calories are burned when drinking Yerba Mate.